 Sports stars regularly call press conferences to dispel rumors about dissention in the clubhouse or to deny the fathering of an illegitimate child, or raping a woman they invited back to their hotel room.
 However, never before had an A-list star spoken to reporters about his sexual orientation - until May 22, 2002.
 On that day New York Mets All-Star catcher Mike Piazza held a press conference to end talk running rampant that he was gay.

-After all, some rumors had him paired with WABC-TV weatherman Sam Champion (who later went to Good Morning America and can now been seen on The Weather Channel).
+After all, some rumors had him paired with WABC-TV weatherman Sam Champion (who later went to Good Morning America, married his Brazilian boyfriend and then moved onto The Weather Channel).
 And then there was the time when he went all Jean Harlow and sported a blonde coiffe!
 Of course, despite the 34-year-old bachelor's denials, and subsequent marriage three years later, some still beg to differ.

 So Piazza's name was added to a list that includes the likes of Ron Reagan, Jr.; Hugh Jackman; Ben Affleck; Bradley Cooper; Richard Gere; Troy Aikman; Isaiah Thomas; Jake Gyllenhaal; Derek Jeter - and a host of others.